 However, analysis of annual population changes and winter survival estimates across western Europe shows only a weak relationship between survival and population change, suggesting than long-term population change may be mostly driven by reduced productivity or juvenile survival (Johnston et al. 2016).
 This is supported by CES results: the recent population decline is associated with a decline in productivity as measured by CES and with a substantial increase in nest failure rates.
 There is also a small but significant decrease in the number of fledglings per breeding attempt.
 Average laying dates have shifted earlier by a week, perhaps in response to recent climatic warming (Crick & Sparks 1999).
-In the southeast, the seasonal decline in productivity has strengthened and, despite the advance in timing of breeding, overall productivity has declined, whereas overall productivity has been stable in the northwest (Morrison et al. 2015).
+In the southeast, the seasonal decline in productivity has strengthened and, despite the advance in timing of breeding, overall productivity has been stable in the northwest (Morrison et al. 2015).
+Although annual productivity rates and survival are variable across the UK, regional integrated population models showed that high annual productivity during 1994-2012 sometimes coincided with high survival in the north-west of Britain, leading to population growth, but high productivity is rarer in the south-east and never coincided with high survival (Morrison et al. 2016c).